chris-bacon/Interactive-Calculator/README.md

 # Interactive Calculator (Calculator REPL)

 This is an interactive calculator.
+At the moment, the compiled binaries are only compatible with Linux.

 Run `./calculatorrepl` to start it.